-The Corporation's general ledger required numerous adjustments identified during the audit process to ensure that the financial statements were prepared in accordance with GAAP as prescribed by GASB.
-The Corporation also followed the Financial Accounting Standards Board (FASB) reporting model instead of the GASB reporting model.
+The Corporation followed the Financial Accounting Standards Board (FASB), reporting model instead of the GASB reporting model.

 Management should develop policies and procedures to prepare GAAP basis financial statements as prescribed by GASB.
 In addition to preparing GAAP basis financial statements at year end, GAAP basis statements should then be prepared throughout the year to provide management with additional information for decision-making purposes.